 Here are some guidelines to use when looking for sleep products for baby.

 - Is it flat?
 A safe sleep environment should always be flat.
 Babies should not sleep in a reclining position.

 - Is it firm?
 Since babies don’t have the strength to roll over, the surface should be firm enough that they don’t sink into it and risk suffocation.

 - Are there loose parts to it or does it have a buckle?
 There should be no buckles, dangling parts, strings, or loose attachments.

 - Does everything fit together tightly?
 Slats on cribs should be no more than 2 3/8 inches apart (no wider than a soda can), sheets should be tight, and the mattress should not leave any space between the edges.

 - Does it say it promotes safe sleep?
 Remember there are no regulations or endorsements for safe sleep products.
 Just because the company claims it’s safe, does not make their claim true.

 Download this information.

-The below video is a discussion with HMHB-MT Executive Director Brie Oliver and Indian Affairs Director, Karen Cantrell.
+Watch this video for a discussion between HMHB-MT Executive Director Brie MacLaurin and DPHHS Indian Affairs Director, Karen Cantrell.
 These two experts share their professional, and personal, wisdom on how important grandparents are and the impact they have on baby’s life.